Archive for the ‘Superstition’ Category

 Support the Sanal Edamaruku Defence Fund with your donation.

-Disgusting Jewish Superstition Kills Another Baby
+Jewish Superstitious Penis Blood Sucking Ritual Kills Another Baby

 Family Of Dead Baby Killed By Bris Stonewalls Cops, Health Department